Hevelop/Module-Link-Preload/README.md

-# Magento 2 CSS Preload
+# Module Link Preload

-Simple module that allows for asynchronous CSS loading in Magento 2
+A Simple module that allows pre-loading of assets (css, fonts, scripts, etc...) loading in Magento 2

 ## Installation